Fran Drescher criticized for Dolce & Gabbana Italy trip as actors strike deadline approaches - KTVZ

 “Some real let them eat cake vibes for the SAG-AFTRA members who were marching alongside us WGA members just this morning,” tweeted Writers Guild member Taffy Brodesser-Akner.

-SAG-AFTRA did not immediately respond to CNN’s request for comment early Tuesday about Drescher’s appearance.
-It issued a comment to some other media outlets Monday, saying Dresher’s appearance at the Dolce & Gabbana event was part of her commitment to serve as a “brand ambassador,” she had been continuing to participate in negotiations, and the union’s negotiating committee knew about her trip.
+In response to a request for comment on the criticism, SAG-AFTRA issued a statement in which it said Dresher’s appearance at the Dolce & Gabbana event was part of her commitment to serve as a “brand ambassador,” she had been continuing to participate in negotiations, and the union’s negotiating committee knew about her trip.

+“She is returning to the states and will be on the ground in LA and will continue to chair our negotiations,” it said.

 A looming strike